image-source-control/image-source-control/readme.txt

 = 2.18.1 =

+- Improvement: show a hint about where to edit image sources in the block editor, depending on The Block Options settings
-- Fix: The Global List didn’t show any images when _Miscellaneous settings > Standard source > Exclude from lists_ was enabled
+- Fix: the Global List didn’t show any images when _Miscellaneous settings > Standard source > Exclude from lists_ was enabled

 = 2.18.0 =